-1. If applicable, discuss how the program supports articulation with programs at partner institutions.
+- 1. If applicable, discuss how the program supports articulation with programs at partner institutions.
 Provide all relevant articulation agreements.

-This program does not currently have articulation partners.
+This program does not currently have articulation agreements with other institutions.
 However, the articulation process will work as it does for the University's current degrees.
 The University is very active with its transfer partners throughout the state and beyond.
-The goal of the University is to work with partners to make the transfer as seamless as possible and to maximize the student's transfer credits as much as possible.
-There are University transfer admissions personnel to guide the student through the process.
+The goal of the University is to collaborate with partners to facilitate a seamless transfer process and maximize the student's transfer credits as much as possible.
+There are University transfer admissions personnel available to guide students through the process.